D. Worth Clark: Senate

 over incumbent James Pope of Boise, a setback for New Deal supporters.
 In the general election, Clark defeated Republican former state Representative Donald Callahan of Wallace.
 Six years later, he was defeated for renomination in the 1944 Democratic primary by Glen H. Taylor of Pocatello.

 Clark vied to reclaim his Senate seat in 1950 and defeated Taylor in the primary, as Taylor became the third consecutive incumbent of that Senate seat to lose in the Democratic primary.
 In the general election in November, Clark lost to Republican state Senator Herman Welker of Payette, as all four congressional seats (two House, two Senate) went to Republicans.
-Welker aligned himself in the Senate with the infamous Joseph McCarthy of Wisconsin and lost his re-election bid in 1956 to 32 year-old Frank Church of Boise (husband of his cousin, Bethine), who served four terms.
+Welker aligned himself in the Senate with the infamous Joseph McCarthy of Wisconsin and lost his re-election bid in 1956 to 32 year-old Frank Church of Boise (husband of Clark's cousin, Bethine), who served four terms.

 After Congress

 After losing to Welker, Clark resumed the practice of law in Boise and Washington, D.C.
 He moved to Los Angeles in 1954 and held financial interests in radio stations in Van Nuys, San Francisco, and Honolulu, and a bank in Las Vegas.